karolnedza/aviatrix-gcp-transit-firenet/terraform-aviatrix-gcp-transit-firenet/README.md

 --- | ---
-region | GCP region to deploy the transit and firewall VPCs in account | The GCP access account on the Aviatrix controller, under which the controller will deploy these VPCs transit_cidr | The IP CIDR be used to create the Transit VPC firewall_cidr | The IP CIDR  be used to create the Managment, Egress and LAN VPC firewall_image | String for the firewall image to use firewall_image_version | The firewall image version specific to the NGFW vendor image
+region | GCP region to deploy the transit and firewall VPCs in account | The GCP access account on the Aviatrix controller, under which the controller will deploy these VPCs transit_cidr | The IP CIDR to be used to create the Transit VPC (CIDR size must be between 16 to 28   **Insane mode requires a minimum 24**) firewall_cidr | The IP CIDR  be used to create the Managment, Egress and LAN VPC  (CIDR size must be between 16 to 26) firewall_image | String for the firewall image to use firewall_image_version | The firewall image version specific to the NGFW vendor image

 Firewall images
 ```
 Palo Alto Networks VM-Series Next-Generation Firewall BYOL
-CCheck Point CloudGuard IaaS Firewall & Threat Prevention (Gateway only) (BYOL)
+Check Point CloudGuard IaaS Firewall & Threat Prevention (Gateway only) (BYOL)
 Fortinet FortiGate (BYOL) Next-Generation Firewall
 ```